ThomassTon/thomasston.github.io/_posts/2024-09-05-irobmanlab_blog.md

 Here, we summarize the content of the current work and some of its limitations.
 Additionally, we outline potential future directions closely related to this research.

 ### 5.1 Summary
-To plan coordinated motion, we first plan the movement of the first arm and save its waypoints.
-Then, based on the relative transformation between the two end-effectors, we obtain the waypoints for the second arm and use KOMO to follow these waypoints.
-For path planning, we employed both KOMO and ST-RRT methods, revealing some differences in their characteristics.
-Additionally, we implemented various types of tasks in a simulated environment.
+To coordinate the motion planning, we first plan the movement of the first arm and save its waypoints.
+Then, based on the relative transformation between the two end-effectors, we generate the waypoints for the second arm and use KOMO to follow these waypoints.
+We designed various test scenarios for this approach, such as object transportation, stacking, and obstacle avoidance, all of which were successfully executed.
+For path planning, we compared two methods: KOMO and ST-RRT*.
+Our comparison revealed some differences between their characteristics.
+In general, KOMO tends to produce shorter paths, but its applicability is not as robust as ST-RRT*, as there are cases where KOMO fails to find a valid path.

 ### 5.2 Limitations and future works